 If you have never used the vpn service before you will need to request access from central university, this can be done by visiting

 https://warwick.service-now.com/navpage.do selecting 'Order a Service' & under the heading Networks selecting 'Request VPN Access'

 Note: You will need to have administrator rights on your home computer to install this software.
 If you do not please contact whoever looks after your home computer.

 - Open a browser (Internet Explorer recommended for a PC, Firefox for a Mac) and visit http://vpn.warwick.ac.uk

-- Enter your username (you can use either your WBS or ITS username) and password.
+- Enter your ITS username (typically something like u1234567 or bsxxx) and password.
 Follow the wizard to install the client software.

 Stage 3: Connecting from your home computer/device

 - Start the Cisco AnyConnect VPN client on your device if it is not configured to start automatically.
 How this is done will depend on the kind of device you are using.